-i.
-In an emergency an executive decision may be agreed by the Chief Executive following consultation with the Leaders of the Political Groups.
-See Part E: Scheme of Delegations for further details.
+- i.
+In an emergency an executive decision may be agreed by the Managing Director following consultation with the Leader of the Council and subject to the consent of the Chair of the relevant Overview and Scrutiny Committee, or in the absence of the relevant Chair the Lord Mayor, for key decisions.
+See Part E: Scheme of Delegations for further details and the call-in procedure rules in paragraph B 11.9.
 An emergency decision is defined as one which has to be taken immediately.
-An emergency decision may still be a key decision pursuant to B3.1 vi) above.
+An emergency decision may still be a key decision pursuant to B3.1 vi) above. - ii.

-ii.
 An urgent decision is defined as one which could not reasonably have been foreseen or anticipated prior to the most recent Cabinet meeting, and which needs to be considered before the next meeting of the Cabinet.
 Decisions made under this provision will be reported to the next meeting of the Cabinet.
 An urgent decision may still be a key decision pursuant to B3.1 vi above.